asp2131/jogthur/docs/flutter_design_doc.md

-# FitTracker Design Document
+# FitTracker Flutter Design Document

 ## Overview

-FitTracker is a React Native mobile application that combines accurate GPS-based fitness tracking with an engaging, game-like interface inspired by WarioWare aesthetics.
+FitTracker is a Flutter mobile application that combines accurate GPS-based fitness tracking with an engaging, game-like interface inspired by WarioWare aesthetics.
 The app features a 3D animated character that responds to user activity, real-time workout tracking, and a split-screen interface showing both map visualization and character animations.

 The core design philosophy centers on making fitness tracking feel like play through energetic animations, vibrant colors, and interactive elements while maintaining reliable performance and offline functionality.